San-Diego-Lions/constitution/index.md

 The Treasurer shall collect all dues, ground fees and monies from the members for The Club.
 The Treasurer is forbidden from using his/her own personal funds to pay for any Club debts or bills.
 The Treasurer shall pay all outstanding bills approved by the members and incurred by The Club or members.

+### Social Director

+The Social Director shall be elected annually.
+The Social Director shall be responsible for planning social events throughout the year.

 ### Member at Large